stephenkipkurui/regression-project/README.md

 |home_age | The age of home till 2017 | int64
 |trans_day | The day of month home transactioned | int64 |

-# Steps to Reproduce this Project
+# To Reconstruct this Project

 >- You'll require own env.py file to store query connection credentials(access rights to CodeUp SQL is required).
 >- Read this ReadMe.md file fully and make necessary files